 During the 2020-2021 academic year, Institutional Effectiveness introduced a Longitudinal Study for the core curriculum skills of teamwork and communication.
 The Longitudinal Study is designed to meet the SACSCOC requirements for a continual and ongoing assessment cycle (8.2).
-Faculty in the Animal Science and Natural Resource Management Departments evaluated a random sample of student artifacts for teamwork, and faculty in the fine Arts and Communication.
+Faculty in the Animal Science and Natural Resource Management Departments evaluated a random sample of student artifacts for teamwork, and faculty in the fine Arts and Communication Department evaluated a random sample of student artifacts for communication.
 They used the results to set instructional targets for the coming year.
 Their goal is to promote increasing student proficiency in these core curriculum skills, and student artifacts again will be evaluated in spring 2022.